sftcd/echdnsfuzz/README.md

 and the TTL for all stanzas should be either a number of the string "TTL" so that both can be overridden to match where the values will be published in the DNS.

+(Files named ``<something>.bad.not4bind`` used be published but turn out to be disliked by bind as they break generic DNS rules, so presumably won't much be seen in the wild.)

 Each file should also contain a TXT RR that describes the specific badness to help with identifying cases where these DNS RR values produce errors in someone's ECH client code.